 Sunday, October 10 at 2:00 PM

 Online via Zoom (all times EST)

 You are invited to the Jewish Theatre of Bloomington's latest virtual production!
 Join us via Zoom for "Halpern and Johnson," by Lionel Goldstein.
-This is a two-person drama featuring Joseph Halpern, an elderly working class Jewish widower and Ernest Johnson, a retired accountant.
+This is a two-person drama featuring Joseph Halpern, an elderly working class Jewish widower and Dennis Johnson, a retired accountant.
 At the funeral of his wife, Florence, Mr. Halpern meets Mr. Johnson, who surprises him with the disclosure that he and Florence had maintained a close friendship for the last 40+ years.
 RSVP below to attend!

 Remaining Show Dates (EST):